 A 2016 Macquarie University study suggested some Australians are at risk of consuming hazardous levels of lead from their tap water.
 However, while the levels of lead exceed the acceptable limits as laid out in the ADWG, it appears the issue lies with the domestic fixtures rather than the water supply itself.
 Another study showed high levels of nitrates found in Meekatharra Town Water Supply.

-The water in Sidney is medium hard and above average in terms of chlorine level which to many people makes it taste pretty bad.
+The water in Sydney is medium hard and above average in terms of chlorine level which to many people makes it taste pretty bad.

-To check your local water quality visit Sidney Water.
+To check your local water quality visit Sydney Water.

 Tap water in Melbourne